 - Parcel processing service: when your Buyer has paid us for the artwork, Artupia will create the shipment parcel for the artwork and you will bring the package to the nearest UPS, FedEx or DHL (that depend from the courier use) drop-off point.
 Our couriers will oversee the processing of the artwork at the Shipping Centre in preparation for the postage to your Buyer.
 Our couriers will decide if your artwork is eligible for shipping and may open and inspect it without notice.

-- Postage and tracking service: Our couriers will arrange for the postage of the artwork from the Shipping Centre to the Buyer’s delivery address provided by the Buyer (or to a collection centre near your Buyer designated by the postal carrier).
+- Postage and tracking service: Our couriers will arrange for the postage of the artwork from the Shipping Centre to the Buyer’s delivery address provided (or to the nearest delivery point).

 6.3.2 Personal Information